NjuHaoZhang/ConvLSTM-AE_VAD_ICME2017/README.md

 # ConvLSTM-AE_VAD_ICME2017
-This repo is the reimplementation code of ![Remembering history with convolutional LSTM for anomaly detection , ICME 2017 by Weixin Luo, Wen Liu and Shenghua Gao](https://ieeexplore.ieee.org/document/8019325).
+This repo is the reimplementation code of [Remembering history with convolutional LSTM for anomaly detection , ICME 2017 by Weixin Luo, Wen Liu and Shenghua Gao](https://ieeexplore.ieee.org/document/8019325).
 The official implementation is in https://github.com/zachluo/convlstm_anomaly_detection.

 It is implemented in Pytorch.
 Please follow the instructions to run the code.